 Reminder, effective August 1, 1995, anyone operating a small vehicle who transports children to and from school, school to school, or to school-related events in vehicles owned or rented by the district or under contract to the district falls under the regulations of 1 CCR 301-26.
 Small Vehicle Operators are teachers, coaches, and other district employees or representatives transporting children in small vehicles (vehicles designed to transport 15 or fewer, including the driver).

 1. Must possess a valid Colorado operator's license.

 2. Must be at least 21 years of age.

 4. Receive pre-service training material on small vehicles available on this web site under Small Vehicle Study Guide.(384-6819)

 5. Pass the Colorado Department of Education Small Vehicle Written Test (annually).

 Obtaining a Small Vehicle Permit

 Individuals desiring to drive a small vehicle must have the approval of the principal or designated representative of the school for which they will drive.
-Testing can be scheduled with the Transportation Department by calling 348-6819.
-Applicants will be scheduled for the CDE test, the district 4-wheel drive written test as well as a driving road test and may also require 1 additional hour of training.
-All study materials are posted on our website under Small Vehicle Permits.
+Testing can be scheduled with the Transportation Department by calling 348-6848.
+Applicants will be scheduled for the CDE test, as well as a driving road test.
+All study materials are posted on our website Small Vehicle Permits.
 A mandatory health questionnaire must also be on file.
-Permits will be issued upon successful completion of all information above.
-The Transportation Department will send for and review all small vehicle operators driving records annually for continued eligibility.
-Permits will be renewed annually by the holder.
+Permits will be issued upon successful completion of all the information above.
+The Transportation Department will send and review all small vehicle operators' driving records annually for continued eligibility.
+Permits may be renewed annually by the holder.